Chicago | Certificate

 Adler University’s Certificate in Sex Therapy prepares socially responsible clinicians with core knowledge of human sexuality and sex therapy training that meets the highest standards in the field, including an ethical consciousness and cultural competence.

-Adler University is approved to deliver this unique curriculum by the American Association of Educators, Counselors, and Therapists (AASECT), as an Organizational Provider II.
+Adler University is approved to deliver this unique curriculum by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), as an Organizational Provider II.
 This means that the curriculum has been reviewed by AASECT and that Adler University is approved to offer AASECT CE (continuing education) credits.
 The Certificate in Sex Therapy provides human sexuality education and sex therapy training, as well as an attitudes and values training (i.e., Sexual Attitude Reassessment; (SAR)) as required by AASECT.

 This program meets the requirements for AASECT to be a Certified Sex Therapist and is approved for a total of 164 CE credits.
 Completion of this program does not ensure or guarantee AASECT Certification.
 For further information please contact [email protected].